saksaikot/css-demystified/readme.md

 - css works the way it suppose to work
 - learn Why Is CSS So Weird? by Miriam Suzanne https://www.youtube.com/watch?v=aHUtMbJw8iA
   - CSS is designed not to loose content and not cause harm
-  - there are lots of devices which means the canvas is exactly known
+  - there are lots of devices which means the canvas is not exactly known
   - css is there just to suggest how the content should visible
   - the default behavior is not to loose any content, thats why we see overflow content